bowlofeggs/rpick/README.md

 If you would like to contribute to rpick, send me a patch!

-There is a Makefile in the ```devel/``` folder that is handy for development, if you have podman on your system.
-It has three targets: `build`, `shell`, and `test`. `build` will build an rpick container, `shell` will drop you into bash inside the container, and `test` will execute the tests.
-For example, you can run the tests like this:
+There is a Makefile that is handy for development, if you have podman on your system.
+It's default target is a help menu that describes the available targets.

 ```
 # Note that root is not required.
-$ make -C devel test
+$ make check
 ```

-The podman development environment looks for an rpick config at ```devel/config.yml```.
+The podman development environment looks for an rpick config at ```config.yml```.